cosmos/ibc-rs/crates/ibc/README.md

 ![Rust 1.60+][rustc-version]

-See the [ibc-rs] repo root for more detailed information on how this crate can be used.

-Implementation of the Inter-Blockchain Communication Protocol ([IBC]) module.
+Implementation of the Inter-Blockchain Communication Protocol ([IBC]) in Rust.

 ## Documentation